UK Census data

 The previous UK censuses took place on 27 March 2011.
 Following this, the ONS disseminated Census 2011 statistics for the UK via its UK censuses data webpage.
 It also produced a 2011 Census UK Comparability Report (PDF 930KB) showing comparability of the census questions and outputs across the UK.

-NISRA and ONS conducted their censuses simultaneously in March 2021, while NRS will be undertaking the census in Scotland in March 2022.
-This will result in a one-year difference in reference dates and will impact the comparability of the UK census data.
+NISRA and ONS conducted their censuses simultaneously in March 2021, while the census in Scotland was conducted by NRS in March 2022.
+This resulted in a one-year difference in reference dates and will impact the comparability of the UK census data.
 The three census offices are working closely to develop UK-wide census results that best support the information needs of users where possible.
 This involves consideration of how best to meet the challenges around comparability, coherence, timeliness and accessibility of the information.

 UK Harmonisation